rottenrat17/SmartInventory/README.md

 # Smart Inventory Management System

+> **IMPORTANT NOTICE FOR PROFESSOR**: Email verification has been completely removed from the registration process.
+Users can now register with any email address (including Gmail) without requiring verification.
+All new accounts are automatically marked as verified.

 A dynamic, web-based inventory management system for small businesses, developed as part of COMP 2139 - Assignment 1.

 ## Features